Cyphrme/Coze/docs/proposals/discussion/self_describing_ecoding_escaping.md

 may not be ergonomic for other systems.
 Coze does this carefully, and we think efficiently, but it's still a concern.

+(Not that SSH also does this.
+SSH's fingerprint is the hash of the _ub64t_ (not b64ut) encoding of the public key.)

 Self-described encoding allows binary value to be used in future designs to lessen the coupling with the text encoding design choice.